 If your child is uninsured, the Maryland Children’s Health Program (MCHP) can help.
 Uninsured children under the age of 19 are eligible for MCHP medical coverage if their family income is no more than 200 percent of the Federal Poverty Level (FPL).
 In order to be eligible for benefits under this program, a child applicant may not be currently covered by or voluntarily dropped employer-sponsored group health plan or health insurance coverage within six months before the date of application to the Local Health Department or Local Department of Social Services.
 Pregnant women and their newborns qualify if their family income does not exceed 250 percent of the FPL.
 There is no asset test for MCHP.
 MCHP eligible individuals receive the full range of Medicaid covered services and are enrolled in the Maryland Managed Health Care Program, HealthChoice.

 Uninsured children younger than 19 whose family income exceeds 200 percent but is no more than 300 percent of the Federal Poverty Level may be eligible for Maryland Children’s Health Program (MCHP) Premium.
 MCHP Premium beneficiaries are enrolled in the Maryland Managed Health Care Program, HealthChoice, and receive the full range of Medicaid covered services.
 In order to be eligible for benefits under this program, a child applicant may not be currently covered by or voluntarily dropped employer-sponsored health insurance coverage within six months before the date of application to the Local Health Department or Department of Social Services.
 In addition, a parent or guardian must pay a monthly family premium.
 This contribution is per family, not per child.
-For futher information about state-supported health care options for your family, call the DHMH MCHP Hotline at (800) 456-8900.
-Here is the application for the MCHP program.
+For further information about state-supported health care options for your family, call the DHMH MCHP Hotline at (800) 456-8900.

 Storage and Use of Dried Blood Spots: